Torch (web browser)

 Torch was a Chromium-based web browser and Internet suite developed by the North Carolina–based Torch Media.
-As of November 2022, downloads for Torch are no longer available, and upon clicking the download button, users are redirected to the Torch Search extension on the Chrome Web Store.
+As of November 2022, downloads for Torch are no longer available, and upon clicking the download button, users are redirected to the (now defunct) Torch Search extension on the Chrome Web Store.

 The browser handles common Internet-related tasks such as displaying websites, sharing websites via social networks, downloading torrents, accelerating downloads and grabbing online media, all directly from the browser.
 Torch Browser is commercial freeware.

 Torch is based on the Chromium source code and is compatible with all add-ons and extensions available in the Chrome store.
 On June 18, 2013, Torch announced that it had surpassed ten million active users.

 Torrent site The Pirate Bay has run paid endorsements for Torch on their website.

 Features

 The built-in BitTorrent client allows users to download torrent files.
 Users can directly share sites, videos, audio and search results with their Facebook and Twitter accounts.

 On June 18, 2013, Torch announced a major release for Mac and Windows that included an integrated download accelerator.
 The same release also introduced Torch Music, a free social music discovery service that organizes music videos available on YouTube in a user-friendly interface.
 Users can easily find and stream music videos, create playlists, and follow their Facebook friends’ musical choices.
 Torch Music is integrated directly into Torch Browser, which includes an embedded controller to control music from any browser tab.

 On July 1, 2013, Torch version 25.0.0.3712 was released.
 The release included the ability to download Instagram and Vine videos in a single click.
 Torch's ability to download Instagram videos was featured on CNET's Tekzilla Daily.

 On February 26, 2014, Torch version 29.0.0.6508 was released.
 The release included the ability to customize the look and feel of users' Facebook pages using pre-set themes.
 Users can customize these themes or create their own.
 A user's customized page is visible to him/herself and to anyone visiting the original user's page from another Torch browser if the original user allows it.

 On May 20, 2014, Torch version 33.0.0.6975 was released.
 The release updated the Chromium engine used by Torch and introduced an embedded player to stream torrents downloaded before the download is completed.